How to Make a Mattress Firmer

 Spring for a mattress foundation or platform bed instead of box springs.
 These bases offer a much more rigid structure for every type of mattress, whether it’s a memory foam or latex foam, or innerspring.
 The rigidity helps evenly distribute support across the entirety of your mattress, which can prevent sagging in the middle and make the whole thing feel firmer.

-A mattress foundation is usually a wooden frame with slats crossing the width of the frame at close intervals (2 or 3 inches apart) to provide support to the weight of the mattress and sleeper(s).
+A mattress foundation is usually a wooden frame with slats crossing the width of the frame at close intervals (2 to 2.75 inches apart) to provide support to the weight of the mattress and sleeper(s).
 Platforms are similarly constructed either of wood or metal, but the main difference between them is platform beds are made to stand on their own, while foundations are made to go in a bed frame.
 Foundations are also usually covered in a breathable fabric while platforms normally aren’t.

 Add a Firm Mattress Topper

-A lot of people think of toppers as a way to make an overly firm mattress softer, but they’re also a great way to do the opposite.
+A lot of people think of mattress toppers as a way to make an overly firm mattress softer, but they’re also a great way to do the opposite.
 Memory foam or natural latex toppers come in a range of firmnesses and comfort levels.

 Memory foam mattress toppers with zoned technology usually make for the most comfortable and longest lasting toppers.
 Zoned support technology facilitates healthy spinal alignment by offering dynamic full-body support—cradling pressure points at the shoulders and hips while giving extra firmness in areas that need it, such as the torso, head, and feet.